 Analyzing Racey McMath’s NFL Draft profile

 The thing you’ll often hear with Racey McMath — and it’s true — is that he has the tools.
 McMath certainly does.
-He’s a 6-foot-3, 224-pound pass catcher with serious jets.
-Pending testing, McMath might have a low-to-mid 4.4, and he accelerates with a lot of quickness, especially when tracking vertically.
+He has good size, boasts a 4.34 40-yard dash, and accelerates with a lot of quickness, especially when tracking vertically.
 McMath also shows flashes of lateral suddenness and twitch.
 Those traits will be key for him at the next level if he wants to tap into his route running potential.

 It was alluded to earlier, but McMath has drawn rave reviews as a special teams player.
 With his vertical skill set, he offers great speed and density downfield, which serves him well as a gunner.
 It’s not the first thing you think of when evaluating receivers, but McMath is a very good special teamer who’s willing to contribute in any way possible.
 In the later rounds, that will separate him from other opponents.